bekaryssalkarbek-maker/WRO/Non-elecrtonical components(models)/README.md

 #### **Phase 1: Base Structure & Foundation Assembly**

-  **- Bottom Layer Construction:** The assembly process began with the bottom structural layer, forming the main chassis “floor” as the primary load-bearing foundation for all components
+ **• Bottom Layer Construction:** The assembly process began with the bottom structural layer, forming the main chassis “floor” as the primary load-bearing foundation for all components

-  **- Motor Installation:** Integration of the Yellow DC TT Gear Motor (3V–6V, 130–290 rpm, 1:48 gear ratio) as the main drivetrain motor, mounted securely onto the base structure

-   **- Initial Mechanical Alignment:** Early verification of structural alignment to ensure correct positioning of drivetrain components before upper assembly

-#### **Phase 2: Electronics & Core System Integration**

-**-  Electronics Mounting:** Installation of the Raspberry Pi and supporting electronic components directly onto the base layer for compact and stable integration
+**• Electronics Mounting:** Installation of the Raspberry Pi and supporting electronic components directly onto the base layer for compact and stable integration

-**-  Wiring & Connectivity Setup:** Organization and connection of all power and control wiring to ensure clean routing and accessibility
+**• Wiring & Connectivity Setup:** Organization and connection of all power and control wiring to ensure clean routing and accessibility

+**• Motor Installation:** Integration of the Yellow DC TT Gear Motor (3V–6V, 130–290 rpm, 1:48 gear ratio) as the main drivetrain motor, mounted securely onto the base structure

-**-  Power System Integration:** Placement of the battery in an optimized position to maintain stable weight distribution and balance
+**• Power System Integration:** Placement of the battery in an optimized position to maintain stable weight distribution and balance

+**• Initial Mechanical Alignment:** Early verification of structural alignment to ensure correct positioning of drivetrain components before upper assembly

-#### **Phase 3: Upper Structure & Mechanical Systems**
+#### **Phase 2: Upper Structure & Mechanical Systems**

-**-  Chassis Completion:** Installation of upper structural elements to protect internal systems while maintaining modular accessibility
+**• Chassis Completion:** Installation of upper structural elements to protect internal systems while maintaining modular accessibility

-**-  Steering System Integration:** Assembly of the front steering mechanism, including rotator system, with adjustments to avoid spatial conflicts with the bumper
+**• Steering System Integration:** Assembly of the front steering mechanism, including rotator system, with adjustments to avoid spatial conflicts with the bumper

-**-  Wheel & Differential Installation:** Final integration of wheels and LEGO differential system, ensuring smooth torque transfer and correct alignment with the drivetrain
+**• Wheel & Differential Installation:** Final integration of wheels and LEGO differential system, ensuring smooth torque transfer and correct alignment with the drivetrain

-#### **Phase 4: Final System Assembly & Validation**
+#### **Phase 3: Final System Assembly & Validation**

- **- Full System Integration:** Connection of mechanical, electrical, and control systems into a unified working robot
+**• Full System Integration:** Connection of mechanical, electrical, and control systems into a unified working robot

- **- Structural Verification:** Final checks of mechanical stability, component fitment, and assembly integrity
+**• Structural Verification:** Final checks of mechanical stability, component fitment, and assembly integrity

- **- Functional Testing:** Validation of drivetrain efficiency, steering response, and overall robot movement performance
+**• Functional Testing:** Validation of drivetrain efficiency, steering response, and overall robot movement performance

-## **🔄Component Development & Engineering Iteration**
+## **🔄Component Development & Engineering Itegration**
 **Component Development & Engineering Iteration**

 • Gear system evolution: The drivetrain was developed through multiple iterations, combining LEGO gear components with optimized alignment to improve smooth torque transfer and reduce friction losses.